ermalaliraj/ejbconcurrency/README.md

         1. Add *A1* to the temporary table => `insert into table POINT values(A1)`
         2. *A1* will be coupled with the next eventually coming point, *A2*.

-If a client calls `SegmentRemote` and sends a sequence of points, one by one: `A0, A1, A2, A3, A4, A5, A6`. <br/>
+If a client calls `DashboardRemote` and sends a sequence of points, one by one: `A0, A1, A2, A3, A4, A5, A6`. <br/>
 At the end of the computation the data in DB will be as follow:
 ```
 Segments: [A0-A1], [A2-A3], [A4-A5]